While We Bleed, Opening Scene: “No Witnesses”

 She laughed again, then offered Sul the other glass instead.
 “There, satisfied?”

 Sul took it, thinking perhaps he was just being paranoid after all.
 They clinked glasses together and Sul sipped just the smallest bit.
-He detected no obvious poison, but that was no proof.
+He didn’t taste any obvious poison, but that was no proof.
 “A fine vintage,” he said with a nod.

 “Indeed?
 Would you be the type to know?”